Raanaa/Docker_chat/README.md

 #### 5. get application's chats
-it takes application's token and return all chats belong to that application I
+it takes application's token and return all chats belong to that application

-			curl -X GET \
+			$ curl -X GET \
     http://localhost:3000/applications/AnY5Zy6oAKN8PLSa4AUYhtDi/chats \

  you will get a response like that